 Figure 10.
-Dial Backup>Status Menu
+Dial Backup > Status Menu

-DIAL BACKUP>CONFIGURATION MENU
+DIAL BACKUP > CONFIGURATION MENU

-The Configuration menu contains basic configuration parameters unique to each dial backup card.
-The expanded Configuration menu shown in Figure 11 is for the PRI DBU card.
+The CONFIGURATION menu contains basic configuration parameters unique to each dial backup module.
+The expanded CONFIGURATION menu shown in Figure 11 is for the PRI DBU module.

 Figure 11.
-Dial Backup>Configuration Menu (PRI DBU Card)
+Dial Backup > Configuration Menu (PRI DBU module)

 The PRI DBU CONFIGURATION menu contains basic configuration parameters for the following items: PRI CONFIGURATION and PRI PHYSICAL LAYER.
-The PRI CONFIGURATION menu contains some parameters that are not applicable for other DBU cards, such as SWITCH TYPE and LOCAL DIRECTORY NUMBER.
-It also contains some parameters common to all DBU cards, such as AUTO DBU, TIMERS, BEEPER OPTION, and the LOCKOUT feature.
+The PRI CONFIGURATION menu contains some parameters that are not applicable for other DBU modules, such as SWITCH TYPE and LOCAL DIRECTORY NUMBER.
+It also contains some parameters common to all DBU modules, such as AUTO DBU, TIMERS, BEEPER OPTION, and the LOCKOUT feature.